 - 25 characterized by large uncertainty.
 The main sources of uncertainty are associated with limitations related to poorly modeled physical processes, the model resolution, poorly constrained initial conditions, uncertainties in external climate forcing (e.g., surface mass balance and ocean-induced melting) or uncertain input data such as the ice sheet geometry (e.g., bedrock topography and surface elevation) or boundary conditions (e.g., basal friction and geothermal heat flux).
-In order to provide more robust and reliable model-based estimates of ice-sheet mass balance, we therefore need to understand how model outputs are - 30 affected by or sensitive to input parameters.
+In order to provide more robust and reliable model-based estimates of ice-sheet mass balance, we therefore need to understand how model outputs are affected by or consisting to input perspectate. - 30 affected by or sensitive to input parameters.